Evelyn Ryan, Yourlifelifter

 Scenario #2 – The narcissists send gifts to play on your sympathies and guilt.

 No contact includes not accepting and not unwrapping gifts and not sending thank you notes.
 Do not forget that remaining in contact exposes you and your children to harm.
 Your children are healing through you not in spite of you.
 Instead of returning the gifts, consider giving them to the needy that will support the spirit of the season and help turn a negative situation into a positive one.

-Scenario #3 – The narcissist or his or her flying monkeys start playing on your shame and tell you that any decent child or person should and would spend Christmas with his or her family.
+Scenario #3 – The narcissist or his or her flying monkeys start playing on your shame and tell you that any decent child or person should and would spend the holidays with his or her family.
 They tell you or intimate covertly that you are a bad daughter, son, parent.